 Understanding Psychological Research

 Research methods form the backbone of psychological science, providing systematic ways to investigate human behavior, cognition, and emotion.
 From controlled experiments to naturalistic observations, these methods enable psychologists to test theories, establish facts, and develop evidence-based treatments.
+Whether the goal is mapping mental processes in cognitive psychology, tracing change across the lifespan in developmental psychology, or studying group behavior in social psychology, the same methodological toolkit applies.

 The Scientific Method in Psychology